tonyclemmey/game_engine/README.md

 --------------

 The server is implemented in Go using HTTP and JSON.
-To build, checkout the code, navigate to the 'engine' and `go install`.
-If your Go environment is configured properly, it will work by `$GOPATH/bin/engine`.
+To build, checkout the code, navigate to the repo's root and `go install`.
+If your Go environment is configured properly, it will work by `$GOPATH/bin/game_engine`.
 The process listens on port 3000 by default, but this can be changed in the code.

 Games